fanchangjun/fanchangjun.github.io/_pages/about.md

 <div class="lang-en" markdown="1">

-I am now recruiting **Master and PhD students** who are passionate about research, strong in maths and programming, and strong in communication skills.
+I am now recruiting Master and PhD students who are passionate about research, strong in maths and programming, and strong in communication skills.
 You are encouraged to apply to NUDT and mention me as your potential mentor.
 If you would like to introduce yourself via email, a guideline is provided below:

-- **Subject line**: `Prospective Students_YourName`
+- Subject line: `Prospective Students_YourName`
 - Briefly introduce your education background, your GPA/Rank, and other highlights (e.g., awards and publications).
 - Briefly introduce your research experience, and explain your general research interests and strengths.